 \subsection{Existing techniques for encoder complexity reduction}

-A brief review on complexity reduction methods proposed to speedup the reference software encoders of the \gls{hevc} and \gls{vvc} standards is provided in this section.
+A brief review of complexity reduction methods proposed to speed up the reference software encoders of the \gls{hevc} and \gls{vvc} standards is provided in this section.
 Authors in~\cite{tissier_complexity_2019} have studied the complexity reduction opportunities in the \gls{vtm}3.0 under the \gls{ai} configuration.
-Several tools have been identified to reduce the encoding complexity such as the partitioning process, the intra mode prediction and the multiple transform selection.
-This study showed that the partitioning process has the highest impact on encoder computational complexity with 97.5\% of complexity reduction followed by the intra mode prediction with 65.2\% and the multiple transform selection with 55.2\%.
+Several tools have been identified to reduce the encoding complexity, such as the partitioning process, the intra mode prediction, and multiple transform selection.
+This study showed that the partitioning process has the highest impact on encoder computational complexity with 97.5\% complexity reduction, followed by the intra mode prediction with 65.2\% and the multiple transform selection with 55.2\%.
 This study motivated the work of this paper that tackles the complexity reduction of the partitioning process.
 Meanwhile, several works have studied the complexity reduction of the intra mode prediction~\cite{zhang_fast_2020} and the multiple transform selection~\cite{fu_two-stage_2019}.
-In order to reduce the complexity of the partitioning process, state-of-the-art solutions rely on different approaches to compute features relevant for this problem including handcrafted and learning-based techniques.
-The computed features are then fed to a classifier such as \gls{dt}, \gls{svm} or dense layers.
-It should be noted that the performance of the most following techniques is provided under the \gls{ai} coding configuration unless otherwise specified.
+To reduce the complexity of the partitioning process, state-of-the-art solutions rely on different approaches to compute features relevant to this problem, including handcrafted and learning-based techniques.
+The computed features are then fed to a classifier such as \gls{dt}, \gls{svm}, or dense layers.
+It should be noted that the performance of the following techniques is provided under the \gls{ai} coding configuration unless otherwise specified.